childsb/glusterfs-hadoop-docs/ConfiguringHadoop1Ambari.markdown

-These instructions will provide you step-by-step instructions for using Ambari to configure your Hadoop Cluster using GlusterFS.
+These instructions will provide you step-by-step instructions for using Ambari to configure your Hadoop Cluster on top of GlusterFS.